awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapidomainconfiguration.md

 *Type*: List
 *Required*: No
 *Default*: /
-*AWS CloudFormation Compatibility*: This property is similar to the `[BasePath](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-apimapping.html)` property of an `AWS::ApiGatewayV2::ApiMapping`\.
+*AWS CloudFormation compatibility*: This property is similar to the `[BasePath](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-apimapping.html)` property of an `AWS::ApiGatewayV2::ApiMapping` resource\.
 SAM will create multiple `AWS::ApiGatewayV2::ApiMapping` resources, one per `BasePath` specified in this property\.
 *Additional Notes*: SAM will create multiple `AWS::ApiGatewayV2::ApiMapping` resources, one per `BasePath` specified in this property\.

  `CertificateArn`   <a name="sam-httpapi-httpapidomainconfiguration-certificatearn"></a>
 The reference to an AWS\-managed certificate for use by the endpoint for this domain name\.
 AWS Certificate Manager is the only supported source\.
 *Type*: String
 *Required*: Yes
-*AWS CloudFormation Compatibility*: This property is similar to the `[CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-domainname-domainnameconfiguration.html#cfn-apigatewayv2-domainname-domainnameconfiguration-certificatearn)` property of an `AWS::ApiGateway2::DomainName DomainNameConfiguration`\.
+*AWS CloudFormation compatibility*: This property is similar to the `[CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-domainname-domainnameconfiguration.html#cfn-apigatewayv2-domainname-domainnameconfiguration-certificatearn)` property of an `AWS::ApiGateway2::DomainName DomainNameConfiguration` resource\.
 If `EndpointConfiguration` is set to `REGIONAL` \(the default value\), `CertificateArn` maps to [RegionalCertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-regionalcertificatearn) in `AWS::ApiGateway::DomainName`\.
 If the `EndpointConfiguration` is set to `EDGE`, `CertificateArn` maps to [CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-certificatearn) in `AWS::ApiGateway::DomainName`\.
 *Additional Notes*: If `EndpointConfiguration` is set to `REGIONAL` \(the default value\), `CertificateArn` maps to [RegionalCertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-regionalcertificatearn) in `AWS::ApiGateway::DomainName`\.
 If the `EndpointConfiguration` is set to `EDGE`, `CertificateArn` maps to [CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-certificatearn) in `AWS::ApiGateway::DomainName`\.

  `DomainName`   <a name="sam-httpapi-httpapidomainconfiguration-domainname"></a>